jcolemorrison/terraform-aws-vpc-base/README.md

 # AWS VPC Base Module

-A base module for a VPC on AWS
+A base module for a VPC on AWS.
+Optionally can add a transit gateway.